Skip to main content

 3. Check that port 8080 is not blocked by a firewall

-For connector-specific configuration, see the IEC 104 Connector and MQTT Connector documentation.
+For connector-specific configuration, see the IEC 104 Connector, IEC 104 Inbound Connector, MQTT Connector, and REST Outbound Connector documentation.